-The bill revises the law that permits a school district to employ as a teacher an eligible U.S. Armed Forces veteran who does not hold an educator license.
+The bill revises the law that permits a school district to employ as a teacher an eligible U.S. armed forces veteran who does not hold an educator license.
 The bill extends the authority to community and STEM schools.1 It also changes the eligibility requirements for a veteran and requires a veteran to register with the Department of Education.
-Finally, it requires a veteran to have an assigned mentor who meets prescribed qualifications.
+Further, it requires a veteran to have an assigned mentor who meets prescribed qualifications.
+Finally, it provides an exception to the "properly certified or licensed" teacher requirement, permitting an eligible veteran to teach in a core subject area.